-The Price itself is pretty huge 8 foot by 7.5ft but nothing compared to the impact it had on the world.
+The Piece itself is pretty huge 8 feet by 7.5ft but nothing compared to the impact it had on the world.
 Perhaps quite shocking was the criticism it drew at the time!
 It’s hard to believe how much wrath was unleashed on a painting of 5 nude prostitutes, but at the time the backlash was very real.

 The Painting is now known only for its brilliance and the brilliance of the man.
 Other works of his to look out for are:

 There is also a selection of Picasso’s sculptures in the outdoor sculpture garden.
 Sculpture is something Picasso was less well known for or celebrated, but they are interesting nonetheless.

 4 – Paul Cézanne

 Paul Cézanne is less well known outside of Art Circles but is arguably every bit as important to the genre as Picasso.
 In fact, Picasso would probably argue more so as he, and other titans of the art, name Cézanne as the father of them all!
 Cézanne was the pioneer of modern art, paving the way for the masters to follow.

 The MoMA has fewer Cézannes in its collection than the Met but there are still plenty of excellent pieces of his.
 The Bather, part of his Bathers series, is notable for displaying a humble specimen, artists of the time were well known for exaggerating reality and painting more sculptured forms, however, the Bather is a rather shabby specimen and focus’s the viewer onto the painting as a whole rather than the subject.